TJNII/dtmfdial/README.md

 =====================

 (C) 1998 Itai Nahshon, nahshon@actcom.co.il

-Use and redistribution are subject to the GNU GENERAL PUBLIC LICENSE.
+Use and redistribution are subject to the GNU GENERAL PUBLIC LICENSE v2.